Railslide/railslide-blog/README.md

 Deployment
 ----------

-Push your updated master branch and then run `pipenv run make github`
+Push the updated master branch and then run `pipenv run make github`